xieyuheng/inner/topics/logic-programming/predicate-logic-as-a-programming-language.md

-and our SL-resolution {10} are general purpose systems which, given a set of Horn clauses and an initial goal statement, admit the generation of a derivation which can be interpreted as a computation in the sense defined above.
-Kuehner's system {12} is special purpose in that it is designed to deal only with sets of Horn clauses.
+and our SL-resolution {10} are general purpose systems which, given a set of Horn clauses and an initial goal statement, admit the generation of a derivation which can be interpreted as a computation in the sense defined above.  [**Xie**: we say "admit" because it does not really generate (output) a derivations] Kuehner's system {12} is special purpose in that it is designed to deal only with sets of Horn clauses.
 However, his system has a bi-directional facility which can supplement the capability for generating new goal statements from old goal statements with a complimentary capability for generating new assertions from old ones.
 Our connection graph system {11} is a general purpose system which also provides bi-directional capabilities as well as providing facilities for deriving new procedures from old